playbenny/benny_manual/docs/live_sets.md

 If you want to segue seamlessly between songs there are a few approaches:

-- **Merge** lets you load the next song in with to the current one.
-All the new song's blocks appear on the blocks page to the right of the blocks for the song that is currently playing.
+- **Merge** lets you load the next song in with the current one.
+All of the new song's blocks appear on the blocks page to the right of the blocks for the song that is currently playing.

-    Some blocks - for example hardware blocks and core.control.input.auto - can only ever have one copy present in benny.
-These blocks are shared between old and new songs but benny moves them over to their position in the new song.
+    benny only permits one copy of certain blocks - for example hardware blocks and core.control.input.auto.
+These blocks are therefore shared between the current and next song, but benny will automatically move them over to their position in the new song.

-    benny automatically helps clean up a little.
-When you merge, any muted blocks (in the old song) and any blocks that are only connected to those muted blocks, will be deleted as the new song merges in.
+    benny also cleans up as you merge: any muted blocks in the old song (and all connected blocks that aren't in use elsewhere) will be deleted as the new song merges in.
+To disable this behaviour add the following line to userconfig.json:

+    ```json
+    "PURGE_MUTED_TREES" : 0,
+    ```

-    After merge you'll find two buttons in the top bar: 'select previous' and 'select new' which can help when deleting bits of old song as you move on.
+    After merge you will see two new buttons in the top bar: **select previous** and **select new**, which can be used to delete bits of old song.

 - **Output blocks**